0x2142/frigate-notify/docs/config/file.md

 The following section details options available via the `config.yml` file.
 Config snippets are provided for each section, however it is recommended to start with a blank copy of the full [sample config](./sample.md).

+Config may also be provided via environment variables.
+Frigate-notify will load environment variables prefixed with `FN_`.
+Environment variables follow the same structure as the config file below, with heirarchy separated by an underscore (`_`).
+For example, setting the Frigate server address would be `FN_FRIGATE_SERVER`, or enabling Discord alerts would use `FN_ALERTS_DISCORD_ENABLED`.

 ## Frigate

 ### Server